 Contact your local solid waste department.

 Each manufacturer's take-back or recycling program is unique.
 Some are free while others charge a fee.
 You will double your recycling options if you research the programs offered by both the original equipment manufacturer for a device you are replacing along with what is offered by the manufacturer of a newly purchased electronic item.
-For example, you can recycle your old iPod and get a discount on a new one at Apple retail stores.
-Apple, Dell, Gateway, Hewlett Packard, IBM, Panasonic, Toshiba
+For example, you may be able to "trade-in" your old item and get a discount on the new one.
+See information from some major manufacturers: Apple, Dell, Gateway, Hewlett Packard, IBM, Panasonic, Toshiba.

-The Rechargeable Battery Recycling Corporation (RBRC) sponsors the national program, Call2Recycle, that helps recycle used portable rechargeable batteries and old cell phones.
+The Rechargeable Battery Recycling Corporation (RBRC) sponsors the national program, Call2Recycle, which helps recycle used portable rechargeable batteries and old cell phones.
 Rechargeable batteries are commonly found in cordless power tools, cellular and cordless phones, laptop computers, camcorders, digital cameras, and remote control toys.
-Call2Recycle recycles the following battery chemistries: Nickel Cadmium (Ni-Cd), Nickel Metal Hydride (Ni-MH), Lithium Ion (Li-ion) and Small Sealed Lead* (Pb).
+Call2Recycle recycles the following battery chemistries: Nickel Cadmium (Ni-Cd), Nickel Metal Hydride (Ni-MH), Lithium-Ion (Li-ion), and Small Sealed Lead* (Pb).
 Call2Recycle is dedicated to keeping rechargeable batteries and cell phones out of our nation's solid waste stream and preserving natural resources by identifying locations that accept rechargeable batteries and cell phones for recycling.

 This Page Last Updated: February 25, 2021 at 2:11 PM